 Take moong dal and wash it thoroughly under running water.

 Now put this dal in a muslin cloth or a piece of clean cotton cloth and hang it in a warm corner of the kitchen.
 Now daily shake the dal and sprinkle some water on it once a day.
-Depending on where you live, in a few days, the dal will start sprouting and you should continue the process until you see small white tails.
+Depending on where you live, in a few days, the dal will start sprouting, and you should continue the process until you see small white tails.

-Once the sprouts are ready you can sprinkle some lime juice, olive oil on them and have them raw.
-You can steam them and have them warm or grind them and make dosa or crepe out of them like I did.
+Once the sprouts are ready, you can sprinkle some lime juice, olive oil on them and have them raw.
+You can steam them and have them warm or grind them and make dosa or crêpe out of them like I did.
 In the batter, I only added a piece of ginger and a green chilly.
 But next time I will try adding grated paneer or cottage cheese, maybe some other veggies too.

 Keto Dosa and Sprouted Moong Dal